13 Sept. 1949.

 Q. Why did you then go to Cairo, Egypt?

 A. To present myself to our government in exile, the Yugoslavian government in Egypt and receive orders.
+Q. Didn't you testify that you were under orders from Mikhailovitch, no one else?

 A. Yes, but Mikhailovitch was a member of the government.